-- 9. Check the integrity of the insulation.
+- Remove any debris from inside the burner chamber.
+A vacuum with a minimum of M Class dust extraction rating can be used.
+Do not use compressed air. - 9.
+Check the integrity of the insulation.
 Use a torch to inspect the insulation sleeves fitted into each tube.
 Broken tube inserts or the presence of deep cracks or warping indicate that the insulation needs to be replaced. - 10.
 To remove the chamber insulation the burner probes must first be removed.
 See cleaning and replacement of burner probes for procedure. - 11.
 With the burner probes removed the insulation block can be pulled out from the chamber.
 This will reveal two additional thin strips of insulation material.
 The first is located at the front of the chamber where the tubes are secured.
 The second is located on the lower right side of the chamber where the probes are normally located.
-Replace both of these thin insulation strips with new whenever the cast insulation block is removed.
+It is recommended that both of these thin insulation strips are replaced whenever the cast insulation block is removed.
 Ensure the lower right insulation strip has the preformed holes lined up with the probe holes in the side of the chamber.